Microsoft EA Renewal

 Q: How do true-ups factor into the renewal process?

-Conversely, if true-ups were minimal, it shows you had headroom and maybe can trim some fat.
+Conversely, if true-ups were minimal, it indicates that you had headroom and may be able to trim some fat.
 In summary, handle the final true-up hand-in-hand with renewal: capture all last-minute additions and then reset your counts appropriately for the new term.

 Q: How can we leverage the EA renewal to optimize costs?